The WiFCERM Committee

 lower medway internal drainage board

-I”ve observed positive changes for women across the industry during the 20 years I’ve worked across the FCERM sector.
-I joined the committee in 2022 and will provide a link between WiFCERM and the Association of Drainage Authorities, the Internal Drainage Board sector, as well as the Southern Regional Flood and Coastal Committee.
+Priscilla joined the committee in 2022 and provides a link between WiFCERM and the Association of Drainage Authorities, the Internal Drainage Board sector, as well as the Southern Regional Flood and Coastal Committee.

 Kathryn Pettit